 How do I use Go City San Diego at LEGOLAND California?

-Only the All-Inclusive pass includes admission to the LEGOLAND California — theme park park only.
-However, it is straightforward to upgrade your day at a ticket booth or near the entrance at guest relations to include LEGOLAND Water Park and/or SEA LIFE Aquarium.
+Only the All-Inclusive pass includes admission to LEGOLAND California — and for the theme park only.
+However, upgrading your day at a ticket booth or near the entrance at guest relations to include LEGOLAND Water Park and/or SEA LIFE Aquarium is straightforward.

 You will need to make a reservation to visit LEGOLAND California with a Go City San Diego pass.

-Do I Need reservations at San Diego Zoo or San Diego Zoo Safari Park if I’m Using Go San Diego?
+Do I need reservations at San Diego Zoo or San Diego Zoo Safari Park if I use Go City San Diego?

 No!
 You do not need to make reservations.
 Just show up at each park with your pass.

-Can I use Go San Diego during Kids Free San Diego in October?
+Can I use Go City San Diego during Kids Free San Diego in October?

-No. Kids Free San Diego is our annual October event where kids stay, play, and eat for free with a paying adult at over 100 hotels, attractions, and restaurants throughout the county.
-To take advantage of these savings at theme parks and museums, you must purchase a qualifying ticket.
-Go San Diego is not a qualifying ticket.
+It depends.
+Kids Free San Diego is our annual October event where kids stay, play, and eat for free with a paying adult at over 100 hotels, attractions, and restaurants throughout the county.

-Do You Have Questions About the Go City San Diego Pass?
+Do You Have Questions About Using the Go City San Diego Pass?

 Ask them here in the comments, and I can find out the answers for you.
 And if you’ve used the pass, please share your experiences.